 Becks Inn

 Luckily, there’s no prerequisite to participate in après-ski festivities.
 You don’t need to spend the day waiting in lift lines or hurling yourself down a steep slope in order to enjoy the atmosphere that prevails as the sun sets in ski towns across New York State.
-This winter, head to Becks Tavern (pictured) next to Gore Mountain in the Adirondacks for German-inspired fare.
+This winter, head to Becks Tavern (pictured) next to Gore Mountain in the Adirondacks for German-inspired fare or a sweet treat at the Waffle Cabin.
 Holiday Valley Resort in Chautauqua-Allegheny, has a lively après scene.
 Zoom along a mountain coaster, relax at the spa, or unwind with a local craft beer at the nearby Ellicottville Brewing Company.
 Hunter Mountain in the Catskills has a reputation for being a hot spot for winter fun, and the Jagerberg Beer Hall and Alpine Tavern at the base of the ski resort is a favorite après-ski spot for locals and visitors.

 Snowkiting on Long Island